pinorobotics/jrosactionlib/README.md

-**jrosactionlib** - base Java module which allows to interact with ROS Action Server.
-It contains only interfaces and classes which are agnostic to ROS version.
+**jrosactionlib** - interfaces and classes which are agnostic to version of ROS Action Server.

 # Requirements